afterglowstranger/PatientLifestyleChecker/PatientLifestyleChecker/README.md

 The API key will need to be added to a appsettings.Development.json file whick can be copied from the appsettings.Example.json provided.

 I have provided a solution that takes all it's Survey knowledge from a single json file, allowing the survey to be changed without rebuilding or deploying code.
 The questions, the age banding for scoring and the scores themselves are all manageable.
 The outcome thresholds and messages are also managed in the same file.
 It also means additional yes/no questions can be added without changing the code.
 At present the question type is limited to yes no answers but this could be developed futher if required.
+I have provided a second sample json survey file "survey2.json", if you change the existing "survey.json" to be "survey.json.old" and the second file to be "survey.json" whilst the app is running the next user will get the alternate question set.
+This is likely to cause issues with users currently in the system as the scoring reloads the json file at present.
+This could be easily fixed so a user journey tracks a json file version to complete their journey whilst still allowing new journeys to use a new file.
+Edge case issues but there options for providing a clean swap over, the altenative is make the switch when no one is on the site!
+This feature allows for a change to age groups or scores for individual questions or adding extra questions altogether.

 ##Future Enhancements